 As we started to plan the trip, Souther Williams Vineyard caught my attention.

 Located south of Asheville in the town of Fletcher, NC, Souther Williams had just celebrated its grand opening in April 2022.

 The grounds and facilities at this shiny new winery looked inviting, and the description of a “Hike and Sip” tour intrigued us.

 So we booked our spots from the vineyard’s website and hoped for good weather!

 Our tour guide was vineyard owner Kenneth Parker.

 Souther Williams is a 35-acre vineyard he’s setting up on land that’s been in the family for a couple of centuries.

-The winery focuses on Eastern-European style wines, and (unlike many wineries in the Southeastern United States), does not produce extremely sweet wines.
+The winery focuses on Eastern-European style wines, and (unlike many wineries in the Southeastern United States), does not produce overly sweet wines.

 This was a big plus from my standpoint!

 Grape growing began here in 2015, but the winery only recently went into full production.